dh-tech/awesome-digital-humanities/README.md

 * [Duke University's DH Tools catalog](https://digitalhumanities.duke.edu/tools) - This list includes tools that Duke supports and tools that have been used by Duke digital projects.
 Some of the tools are made specifically for DH and others that can be re-purposed quite effectively for Humanities research.

 * [Carolina Digital Humanities Initiative Tools Page](http://digitalhumanities.unc.edu/resources/tools/) - It provides a range of platforms, plug-ins, readings, and other items that might be of use for DH researchers.

+* [Taxonomy of Digital Research Activities in the Humanities (TaDiRAH)](http://tadirah.dariah.eu/vocab/) - This taxonomy has been developed for use by community-driven sites and projects that aim to structure information relevant to digital humanities and make it more easily discoverable.
+The taxonomy is expected to be particularly useful to endeavors aiming to collect information on digital humanities tools, methods, projects, or readings.